Geoffrey Challen

 CS 125: Spring 2018CS 125: Spring 2018

-Enrollment: 439 Format: Synchronous lectures, high-stakes assessments Language: Java
+Format: Synchronous lectures, high-stakes assessments

 - Rewrote all lectures to use interactive online materials and integrate participation tracking and in-class programming examples into classroom presentations.